 The Winchester POW/MIA Memorial at Jim Barnett Park was built in 2005 to honor and recognize Virginia soldiers, airmen, sailors and marines who have yet to come home.
 The Korean War Memorial is dedicated to veterans of “the Forgotten War.”

 Lower Shenandoah Valley history is preserved in books, manuscripts and archives at the Handley Regional Library, an elaborate 1908 beaux-arts structure at the corner of Braddock and Piccadilly streets; phone (540) 662-9041.

 An early landlord in the Shenandoah Valley, George Washington required each tenant to plant 4 acres of apples.
 As a result extensive orchards surround Winchester.
-From late April to early May the Shenandoah Apple Blossom Festival features dances, live music, parades and various competitions.
+For 10 days from late April to early May the Shenandoah Apple Blossom Festival features dances, live music, parades and various competitions.

 Visitor InfoWinchester-Frederick County Visitor Center 1400 S. Pleasant Valley Rd.
 WINCHESTER, VA 22601.
 Phone:(540)542-1326 or (877)871-1326

 Self-guiding toursThe convention and visitor bureau serves as a Civil War orientation center for the Shenandoah Valley Battlefields Foundation.
 It offers brochures detailing walking and driving tours as well as video presentations about the area.